Selerity reveals Twitter results ahead of schedule

-(Reuters) - Micro-blogging website Twitter Inc (TWTR.N) had lower-than-expected quarterly revenue, according to market data firm Selerity, which revealed the earnings numbers before the company’s scheduled announcement.
+April 28 (Reuters) - Micro-blogging website Twitter Inc had lower-than-expected quarterly revenue, according to market data firm Selerity, which revealed the earnings numbers before the company’s scheduled announcement.

 Excluding items, the company earned 7 cents per share, Selerity said on its Twitter page.